BatadaLab/scID/README.md

 ```
 ![](https://github.com/BatadaLab/scID/blob/master/ExampleData/figures/Target_heatmap.png)

 Here we can see that the gene expression pattern in the target data is very similar to the one in the reference data.
-The gray column shows that no target cell was assigned to the reference "Cluster 3".
+The gray column shows that no target cell were assigned to the reference clusters 5 and 13.